 - Keeping promises, etc.

-When you lead with your values, it’s your world — and you can create your word.
+When you lead with your values, it’s your world — and you can create your world.
 However, you must be able to define and communicate those values to your team, compellingly and articulately.

 Salon business management tip: breaking the Habit Loop